 In November, the Supreme Court agreed to hear a case on whether a California law passed in 2015, which requires anti-abortion pregnancy centers to inform clients about free or low-cost abortion services, is a violation of free speech.

-Here’s what you need to know about National Institute of Family and Life Advocates v.
-Becerra before oral arguments are expected to begin on March 20.
+Since oral arguments officially began on Tuesday, March 20, here’s what you need to know about National Institute of Family and Life Advocates v.
+Becerra.

 What does the California law say?